DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 	- **Rainbow** - Converts the entire message to rainbow.
 	- **Roman Numeral** - Parses any numbers and converts them to roman numerals.
 	- **Reverse** - Reverses the entire message.
+- Test Input - Is a text entry box where you can test your created filter with the included listed information of the following outputs;
+**Input Message:** the message input to test.
+**Matched:** True/False on the message matching the filter.
+**Output Message:** the input message with the filter applied.

+Once the filter has been made you have the option to configure it again, turn it off/on or delete it from the **Chat Filters Tab**

 As well as 3 additional buttons; Back, takes you to the previous page.
 Export, used to wrap all your settings into a neat file that can be given to others to import or just as a backup for yourself.
-The last button is Message Processor Settings which when clicked gives the following options that can either be turned on or off;
+The last button is Message Processor Settings which when clicked gives the following options that can either be turned on, off, or configured;
 - Forward to Chat, whether or not the messages caught by the filter are sent to the Chat Box.
 - Action Bar, whether or not the messages caught by the filter are sent to the action bar.
 - Sound, whether or not the messages caught by the filter play a sound.
 This also has a configure option that you can change the sound volume, sound pitch, and the notifying sound used.
 - Narrator, whether or not the narrator say the messages caught by the filter.
 This also has a configure button that can be used to give the option to alter what is said by the narrator when the filter is triggered.
+- Konstruct, Runs a construct script.
+More info on the wiki.

 ---
 ![ACC-ChatBoxIcon](./assets/images/ACC-ChatBox_Icon.png)